 Hosting on Sia

-Hosting means you are contributing your excess storage space to the Sia Storage Platform.
+Hosting means you are contributing your excess storage space to the Sia network.
 You're helping to keep data where it belongs – safely in the hands of those who uploaded it, the renters.

 You also earn Siacoin, the cryptocurrency that powers the Sia network.
 Siacoin can be used to purchase your own storage space, or converted to other cryptocurrency or fiat on crypto exchanges.